 At many decentralized agencies, however, the central administrator's office and general counsel play a small role in reviewing the petition.
 Instead, the petition is channeled to the appropriate division or regional office.
-Though often the agency's administrator or commissioners must make the final decision on petitions for rulemaking, some agencies empower assistant administrators, general counsels, or policy offices to reject certain meritless petitions or to approve certain non-controversial responses.348 Some agency procedures specify that internal working groups of technical, regulatory, and legal experts on staff should evaluate the merits of petitions; other agencies may appoint an advisory committee to study an issue.349 Often, however, such working groups can make only recommendations that are passed on to senior managers, and typically, only the top officials can make final decisions to grant a petition.
-For example, in independent agencies, staff might prepare a recommendation, but typically the commissioners must vote on any final action.
+Though often the agency's administrator or commissioners must make the final decision on petitions for rulemaking, some agencies empower assistant administrators, general counsels, or policy offices to reject certain meritless petitions or to approve certain non-controversial responses.
+Some agency procedures specify that internal working groups of technical, regulatory, and legal experts on staff should evaluate the merits of petitions; other agencies may appoint an advisory committee to study an issue.
+Often, however, such working groups can make only recommendations that are passed on to senior managers, and typically, only the top officials can make final decisions to grant a petition.
+For example, in independent agencies,

-346 For example, some of the online petition dockets maintained by various agencies (like SEC) as well as regulations.gov contain a number of comments on petitions for rulemakings.
+348 For example, some of the online petition dockets maintained by various agencies (like SEC) as well as regulations.gov contain a number of comments on petitions for rulemakings.

-^{347 78} Fed.
+^{349 78} Fed.
 Reg.
 60,784 (Oct.
 2, 2013).

-348 See, for example, the regulations of FCC and NHTSA.
+350 See, for example, the regulations of FCC and NHTSA.

-349 See, for example, OSHA regulations.
+351 See, for example, OSHA regulations.